mosip/documentation/docs/ctk-test-report-0.0.9.md

 | **Pass Rate (%)** | 64%  | 0% | 0% |

 ### For Registration Devices using MOSIP's Real SBI
+The MOSIP’s real SBI has been tested for compliance with the specification for iris, face and fingerprint devices.

 |**Scenarios**| **Finger** | **Iris** | **Face** |
 |-------------|------------|----------|----------|